Please Stop Using TDS Testers To Evaluate Water Quality

 To reiterate: Meaningful lead and arsenic measurements cannot be made using a TDS meter (or any other handheld device).
 They must be measured by trained staff in analytical laboratories that use much more sophisticated scientific equipment.

 No. Hydroviv’s filters selectively filter harmful things from your water (like lead, chromium-6, pesticides, pharmaceuticals, petroleum products, disinfection byproducts), and things that make water taste and smell bad (chlorine, chloramine, sulfur).
 Hydroviv’s home water filtration systems don’t remove minerals like calcium and magnesium because there’s no reason to.
 In fact, we use some types of filtration media that actually add minerals to the water, so TDS levels in water filtered through a Hydroviv system are sometimes slightly higher than unfiltered water.

 Should I Buy a TDS Meter To Test My Water For High TDS Levels?

 No. There is absolutely no reason to drink low TDS or deionized water.
 If you are concerned about water quality, put the money toward the purchase of an effective drinking water filter that removes harmful contaminants from your water.

 What If I Already Have a TDS Meter?

-If you have a TDS meter, we recommend giving it to a curious child who has an interest in science!
+If you have a TDS meter (like this one), we recommend giving it to a curious child who has an interest in science!
 Use the opportunity to teach them about dissolved minerals by encouraging them to test different types of water (e.g. distilled, rain, river, lake) and try to explain their findings!
 Feel free to reach out to us at (email@example.com for educational ideas involving TDS meters).